CityofToronto/bdit_data-sources/volumes/rescu/README.md

 ## Schema

 - Data is stored in the `rescu` schema.
 - The main tables are listed below.
-Please note that `rescu.volumes_15min` is the table that should be used for querying.
+Please note that `rescu.volumes_15min` and `rescu.detector_inventory` are the tables that should be used for querying.

 ### Data Dictionary: